duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 If you want indempotent seeds data you should have some identifier (for example `id`) for wich you can run `where(id: id).first_or_create! do...end`.
-Devise user should use `first_or_initialize` since we can't create without password, but we don't have password field. `do ... end` block is used only if that object is not found.
+User should use `first_or_initialize` since we can't create without password, but we don't have password field. `do ... end` block is used only if that object is not found.
 `slice` is used for uniq fields (not generated by faker), but all other fields